 5. Check your credit card, bank statements and credit reports now

 Since you’re already on your computer, (but only if you’re on a secure connection, please), open a new tab in your browser and review your online bank and credit card accounts to make absolutely sure that all charges you see are actually ones you made.
 If they’re not, timely reports to your financial institutions can save you time and money.
 Then check your credit reports, available free once a year at AnnualCreditReport.com, and make sure they are accurate, as well.
 If they contain either inaccurate or incomplete information, contact the three major national credit reporting bureaus (Experian, Equifax and Trans Union) immediately and start their dispute resolution processes.
 Clearing up your credit reports will help your credit score and save you money in the long run.
-If you want to monitor your credit more regularly, you can use Credit.com’s free Credit Report Card for a breakdown, updated monthly, of the information in your credit report along with free credit scores.
+If you want to monitor your credit more regularly, you can use Credit.com’s free Credit Report Card for a breakdown, updated every 14 days, of the information in your credit report along with free credit scores.

 Saving money isn’t always about the latte you give up or the coupon you use: it’s about planning ahead, timing your spending and making sure that you’re making decisions about your finances rather than letting things “just happen” to them.
 But why are you still reading?
 You’ve only got a couple days left in 2013 to create a difference for yourself in 2014!

 Image: Simon Pix via Wikimedia Commons